Why I reject Christianity; what I now believe

 Of course, these are just assertions, and my rejection of Christianity would not be rational if I didn't back those assertions up.
 The nice thing about the Web is that I can simply link to some more detailed treatments of these subjects.
 So here are a few links to get you started.
 I may not agree with all of these authors on every single point, but I'm in substantial agreement with them.

 Yes, I'm unabashedly linking to the writings of vocal atheists, and I've read many more such writings than I've linked to here (along with Christian apologetics).
 My Christian parents and other family members have expressed their concern that I've opened my mind to the influence of the devil, and have asked that I refrain from doing so.
 I agreed to refrain for a time last year, but not anymore.
-I believe that the very idea of Satanic influence is simply Christianity's built-in defense against skepticism.
+I believe that the very idea of Satanic influence is simply a way that Christians silence skepticism, so that they can feel all right about not questioning their own beliefs, and so that the Christians who claim a position of leadership (priests, ministers, pastors, etc.) can retain their power to tell the rest of us how to live our lives.
 If Christianity were true, then my belief should have withstood my study of arguments from both sides.

-Some Christians may assert that I am rejecting Christianity because I want to live a selfish, immoral life, or because I don't want to be accountable to my creator.
+Some Christians may claim that I am rejecting Christianity because I want to live a selfish, immoral life, or because I don't want to be accountable to my creator.
 That is emphatically not the case.
 I'm not perfect, but I want to live an upright, moral life.
 In fact, if you ever notice that I'm using my new beliefs to justify an act that is clearly immoral or overly selfish, then please call me out on it.
-Furthermore, if there is evidence that we humans were created by some intelligent being, that this being is still alive, and that this being cares how we live our lives, then I'd love to receive guidance from this being.
-But I don't know of any compelling evidence for such a being, so it seems foolish to organize my life around a belief that the Bible is true.
+Furthermore, if there is evidence that we humans were created by some intelligent being, that this God is still alive, and that this God cares how we live our lives, then I'd love to receive guidance from this God.
+But I don't know of any compelling evidence for such a God.
+Instead, we have many contradictory claims that people have made about God; not only do we have multiple religions, but Christianity itself is divided on numerous points, and the canonical scriptures of Christianity are contradictory.
+So it seems foolish to organize my life around the belief that the Bible is true, whatever that means.

 So what do I believe instead?

-I believe that morality is all about maximizing overall well-being for all conscious creatures, most notably humans but also including many animals.
-On a more practical level, I believe it's fine to pursue one's personal goals, but only to a point; we need to be considerate of others.
+I believe that morality is all about maximizing overall well-being for all conscious beings, most notably humans but also including many animals.
+No human is smart enough to really pull this off, so for the most part, we have to rely on rules to approximate this goal.
+On a more personal level, I believe it's fine to pursue one's personal goals, but only to a point; we need to be considerate of others.
 In particular, we need to avoid doing to others what we would not want done to ourselves.
-All manner of moral guidelines can be derived from these principles.
-Some moral choices are pretty clear-cut; some are not.
+Many moral guidelines can be derived from these principles.
+Some moral choices are pretty clear-cut; some are vexing.
 And it seems to me that the Bible is of little value as a guide to morality.
-Of course, I'm not setting myself up as any kind of moral authority; this is just my current understanding of morality.
+Of course, I'm not setting myself up as some kind of authority on morality; this is just my current understanding.
 And I'm still working on practicing these principles in my own life.